Driving Instructor Training in Tweed Heads NSW

 When can I start?

-You can enrol, make the initial payment and get going with the online assignments straight away.
+You can enrol, make the initial payment of $1000 gst exempt and get going with the online assignments straight away.

 How long does it take to complete the course?

 - Some people are able to complete the course in a matter of weeks, but most people complete the course in the range of 2 to 24 months.

 - On average, Certificate IV courses range in length of six months to two years.